MarionBaussart/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 * Your code should not be executed when imported

 Last but not least, your program should also handle big numbers.

+## 4. Who are you?
+Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).

+* You should print one name per line, in alpha order
+* You should print only names that do not start with __
+* Your code should not be executed when imported
+* Make sure you are running your code in Python3.8.x (hidden_4.pyc has been compiled with this version)